kubedb/cli/docs/concepts/databases/memcached.md

 #### spec.podTemplate.spec.imagePullSecrets

-`KubeDB` provides the flexibility of deploying Memcached database from a private Docker registry.
+`KubeDB` provides the flexibility of deploying Memcached server from a private Docker registry.
 To learn how to deploym Memcached from a private registry, please visit [here](/docs/guides/memcached/private-registry/using-private-registry.md).

 #### spec.podTemplate.spec.nodeSelector